Mob molests group of dancers in Assam; six held, women’s panel takes note

 “When we reached the designated spot, we saw that there was nothing happening there.
 Kuddas Ali then called us and guided us to a more ‘remote’ location.
 We followed,” said the manager.
 He recalls being called into an enclosure made of a tin roof.
 “Some men then pushed the girls to the stage and said ‘dance’.
 I knew something was off but the crowd was so big and it was intimidating.
 So I asked my group to start dancing,” he said.

-When they began performing to a Bollywood number, some people in the crowd jeered and asked “what kind of dance is this?” and demanded disco.
+When they began performing to a Bollywood number, some people in the crowd jeered and asked “What kind of dance is this?” and demanded they do “disco”.

 But it was too late: the crowd started pulling at the girls’ clothes and touching them.
 “They were in the mood to attack — many of the girls started crying.
 In the meantime, I managed to break a bit of the tin enclosure and we ran for our lives,” said the manager.
 “The crowd chased us but we managed to get in the car and leave.”
 The group reached home at 3 am the next day.